-Car Parking - Three of the proposed dwellings would have two off-street parking spaces each, while the remaining two dwellings would not have any in curtilage parking spaces.
+Car Parking - Following the submission of an amended scheme, all of the proposed dwellings will have an off-street parking provision.
+Two of the terraced dwellings and the detached dwelling will have two car parking spaces each, while the remaining two terraced dwellings will have one car parking space each.
 Given the proximity of the site to the Didsbury Village Metrolink station and the Didsbury District Centre, through which regular bus services run, this level of parking provision is considered acceptable in this instance.